grillbaer/esp32-power-consumption-test/README.md

 The oscilloscope shows 10 mA per division on Y, zero is at the bottom grid line.
 This cheap thing has a minor offset error of about +1.5 mA in the used 10 mV range on this channel which cannot be calibrated any better.

-### EzSCB ESP32-01
+### EzSBC ESP32-01

 This board is optimized for low power consumption while maintaining the ease-of-use of a development/breakout board with USB connector and even two RGB LEDs and push buttons on it.
 The deep sleep current can even be more improved as described on [EzSBC ESP32-01 Product Description](https://www.ezsbc.com/index.php/featured-products-list-home-page/wifi01-35.html#.XgMr_iHQhEY).
-High quality from the US.
+Great quality from the US.

 <img src="doc/EzSBC_ESP32-01_board.jpg" width=400>